 All establishments are required to advise the Director-General of NSW Department of Primary Industries of changes to AEC membership.
 The ARRP advises the Director-General on the suitability of the qualifications of the new members for the categories of membership to which they are nominated.

-The following are examples of ARRP activities related to support for AECs:
+The following is an example of ARRP activities related to support for AECs: